-Beginning on April 1, 2020, we started amortizing the EDIT regulated liability over the remaining average useful life of the assets, as agreed to in the rate case settlement.
+On June 1, 2019, we started amortizing the EDIT regulated liability over the remaining average useful life of the assets, as agreed to in the rate case settlement approved by the Commission in Docket No. RP19-343 (2019 Settlement).

-We filed with the Federal Energy Regulatory Commission on July 30, 2021, in Docket No. RP21-1001, for changes to Texas Eastern's transportation and storage service rates pursuant to Section 4 of the Natural Gas Act reflecting an overall increase in the cost of service underlying jurisdictional recourse rates.
-The filing reflects the cost allocation and rate design methodologies required by the 2019 Settlement.
-On August 31, 2021, the Commission issued an order rejecting Texas Eastern's proposal for a rate increase and other rate related tariff provisions applicable to its Commission-jurisdictional services.
+We filed with the Federal Energy Regulatory Commission on July 30, 2021, in Docket No. RP21-1001, for changes to Texas Eastern's transportation and storage service rates pursuant to Section 4 of the Natural Gas Act (NGA) reflecting an overall increase in the cost of service underlying jurisdictional recourse rates.
+The filing reflected the cost allocation and rate design methodologies required by the 2019 Settlement.
+On August 31, 2021, the Commission issued an order (August 2021 Order) rejecting Texas Eastern's proposal for a rate increase and other rate related tariff provisions applicable to its Commission-jurisdictional services.
 On September 29, 2021, Texas Eastern sought rehearing.

-On September 30, 2021, we submitted a general NGA section 4 rate case containing revised tariff rates in Docket No. RP21-1188 consistent with the August 31, 2021 Order.
-On October 29, 2021, the Commission accepted and suspended certain tariff records subject to refund and the outcome of hearing procedures, and accepted certain rate decreases for Rate Schedules FT-1, effective November 1, 2021, subject to hearing procedures.
+On September 30, 2021, we submitted a general NGA section 4 rate case containing revised tariff rates in Docket No. RP21-1188 consistent with the August 2021 Order.
+On October 29, 2021, the Commission accepted and suspended certain tariff records subject to refund and the outcome of hearing procedures (October 2021 Order) and accepted certain rate decreases for Rate Schedules FT-1, effective November 1, 2021, subject to hearing procedures.

-On January 20, 2022, the Commission ruled to set aside the August 2021 Order, and accept and suspend Texas Eastern's proposed rates in Docket No. RP21-1001-000.
-Pursuant to the January 20, 2022 Order, we filed Motion and Compliance rate filings, to become effective February 1, 2022, with the Federal Energy Regulatory Commission on January 31, 2022, and February 16, 2022, in Docket Nos.
+On January 20, 2022, the Commission ruled to set aside the August 2021 Order and accepted and suspended Texas Eastern's proposed rates in Docket No. RP21-1001-000 (January 2022 Order).
+Pursuant to the January 2022 Order, we submitted Motion and Compliance rate filings, to become effective February 1, 2022, with the Federal Energy Regulatory Commission on January 31, 2022, and February 16, 2022, in Docket Nos.
 RP21-1001-003 and RP21-1001-005 respectively.
 In the January 20, 2022 Order, the Commission left to the discretion of the Chief Administrative Law Judge whether to consolidate the proceedings in Docket Nos.
 RP21-1001 and RP21-1188.
 On February 14, 2022, the Chief Administrative Law Judge ruled to consolidate Docket Nos.
 RP21-1001 and RP21-1188.